 In the office, it is common to experience a loss of confidence, whether it is bleeding over from your personal life or attributable to situations happening at work.
 We all lose confidence in our work at one time or another.
 Having strong self-confidence at work will change how you respond when a mistake occurs, react to criticism or your willingness to take on new and different tasks.
-If you’re experiencing a drop in your self-confidence at work and want to get your groove back, try implementing these three ways to rebuild your confidence.
+If you’re experiencing a drop in your self-confidence and want to get your groove back, try implementing these three ways to improve your self-confidence at work.

 - Analyze your reactions